pettinz/Parallel-Depth-First-Search-for-DAG/docs/mainpage.md

 ## Project structure

-The project is a cross-platform CMake project written in C++ (see [README](README.md) for further details on building, running and/or testing).
+The project is a cross-platform CMake project written in C++.

 The main files are: